The Department of Neighborhoods has undertaken some special projects to benefit the community.

 Year 16 Initiative

-The YR16 Initiative is a collaborative partnership that includes the Department of Neighborhoods, Ohio Capital Corporation for Housing, Ohio Housing Finance Agency, National Equity Fund, Local Initiatives Support Corporation, Lucas County Land Bank, Lucas Metropolitan Housing Authority, Wallick Communities, United North, NeighborWorks, and technical assistance providers, Cleveland Housing Network (CHN) and Neighborhood Progress, Inc. (NPI) The continuing goal is to provide homeownership opportunities to lease-tenants once the 15-year compliance period expires for Low-Income Housing Tax Credit projects.
-Building on strategies developed by CHN and NPI, the Toledo partnership, has funded and hired a Director of Preservation to maximize revenues and control expenses for the projects, build capacity in asset and property management, and provide homeownership readiness and financing opportunities to increase home buying and improve neighborhood stability.
+The YR16 Initiative is a collaborative partnership that includes the Department of Neighborhoods, Ohio Capital Corporation for Housing, Ohio Housing Finance Agency, National Equity Fund, local lending institutions, Local Initiatives Support Corporation, Lucas County Land Bank, Lucas Metropolitan Housing Authority, Wallick Communities, United North, NeighborWorks, and technical assistance providers, CHN Housing Partners and Neighborhood Progress, Inc. (NPI) The continuing goal is to provide homeownership opportunities to lease-tenants once the 15-year compliance period expires for Low-Income Housing Tax Credit projects.
+Building on strategies already developed, the Toledo partnership, has funded and hired a Director of Preservation to maximize revenues and control expenses for the projects, build capacity in asset and property management, and provide homeownership readiness and financing opportunities to increase home buying and improve neighborhood stability.

 Collingwood Green is a new mixed income community, located near the Toledo Central Business District, being developed by the Lucas Metropolitan Housing Authority on the former Brand Whitlock Homes and Brand Whitlock Extension and Albertus Brown public housing communities.
 Phase I is a fully occupied 65 mid-rise unit for the elderly.
 Phase II is a recently completed 68 unit family townhouse development.
 Phase III will build upon the same themes of Phase I & II and will add 55 additional 2-, 3-, and 4- bedroom family units.